jliocsar/bitbucket-mcp-server/readme.md

 Provide context from your PRs to your favorite LLM and let it review them for you!

-Written in Bun and Civet using Cursor.
+Written in Bun and Civet using Cursor as an assistant.

 Read the documentation [here](docs.md).